-value is the minimum percentage of processes occurring through a particular pathway (in the KMC simulation) that has to be achieved in order to be considered relevant and finally included in at least once by the KMC simulations are included in these files.
-To reduce to number of channels drawn in pathways may refer to the "coarse-grained" mechanism (default option) or to the complete mechanism that includes conformational isomers (obtained by using the allstates option as described above).
+value is the minimum percentage of processes occurring through a particular pathway (in the KMC simulation) that has to be achieved in order to be considered relevant and finally included in Energy\profile.pdf and in RXNet.rel.
+The default value of 0 means that pathways which are overcome at least once by the KMC simulations are included in these files.
+To reduce to number of channels drawn in Energy\profile.pdf and printed in RXNet.rel you can increase the default value.
+Notice that these pathways may refer to the "coarse-grained" mechanism (default option) or to the complete mechanism that includes conformational isomers (obtained by using the allstates option as described above).
 For practical reasons, a maximum of 100 TSs will be drawn in Energy\profile.pdf and printed in RXNet.rel.

-Energy profile.pdf and in RXNet.rel.
-The default value of 0 means that pathways which are overcome missing in these files.
+If this maximum value is reached (which can be checked in RXNet.rel), it means that part of the channels are missing in these files.